jiwu66/Smart-Lock-Project/README.md

 **Based on the Driver Files, three functions of the system can be realized:**

 #### Record_FP
+Ask user to scan finger print two times and generate Char Files, compare the two files to validate the scannings.
+Create model and store in flash.

 ```ruby
 //Record_FP
 //Ask user to scan finger print two times and generate Char Files, compare the two files to validate the scannings.
 Create model and store in flash